 Written by Shia LaBeouf and based on his own life as a child star, Honey Boy tells the story of Otis (Lucas Hedges), an actor sent to rehab who confronts the difficult childhood he experienced as a teenager (Noah Jupe) growing up with his erratic father (Shia LaBeouf).
 A surprisingly thoughtful and well-acted drama directed by Alma Har’el.
-Amazon bought the film although no release date has been announced.
+Amazon bought the film and will put it into theaters this November.

 Listen to Art explain why Alma Har’el was the right choice to direct this movie in the Let Me Explain Sundance 2019 recap video: here

 AtZ Scores: Art - 8; Alina - 9; Zach - 6; Chase - 7; Fernando - 8

 This year’s runaway award winner for documentaries at Sundance, Honeyland took home the World Cinema Grand Jury Prize for Documentary, a Cinematography Award and a Special Jury Award for Impact and Change.
 It’s no surprise given that Honeyland is a remarkable achievement.
 Packed with arresting shots of its protagonist female beekeeper as she roams the remote hills of Macedonia, the documentary illustrates a changing climate and its devastating effects both locally and, potentially, globally.
 A battle between modernization and nature, Honeyland is an astounding piece of filmmaking.

 AtZ Scores: Zach - 8; Fernando - 8